Prof Caillan Davenport

 Professor Davenport is also the co-translator and editor of Fronto: Selected Letters (Bloomsbury, 2014, with J. Manley), the co-editor of Emperors and Political Culture in Cassius Dio's Roman History (Cambridge University Press, 2021, with C. Mallan), the co-editor of The Roman Imperial Court in the Principate and Late Antiquity (Oxford University Press, 2023, with M. McEvoy), and the co-editor of Representing Rome's Emperors.
 Historical and Cultural Perspectives through Time (Oxford University Press, 2024, with S. Malik).
 He has published widely on the history and historiography of ancient Rome in journals such as Classical Quarterly, Journal of Late Antiquity, Journal of Roman Studies, Journal of Roman Archaeology, and Papers of the British School at Rome.

-His next book, Talking about the Caesars: How Romans Imagined their Emperors, is forthcoming with Yale University Press.
+His next book, Behind Caesar's Back: Rumor, Gossip, and the Making of the Roman Emperors, is forthcoming with Yale University Press.
 The book examines Rome's rulers from the perspective of their subjects.
 Drawing upon letters, graffiti, fables, plays, sermons, poems, and papyri, he analyses how people discussed the emperors' powers, bodies, sex lives, deaths, and successions across almost seven hundred years of Roman history from Julius Caesar to Heraclius.

 Professor Davenport is also working on a collection of essays, entitled The Politics and Political Culture of The Roman Imperial Monarchy.
 The book explores the interactions between the 'republican' and 'monarchical' elements in the imperial state, examining issues such as imperial dynasties, communication, behaviour, and representation.